RevealBi/Documentation/en/dashboards/dashboard-linking.md

   **Adding filters** in advance to the dashboard you are linking to will allow you to connect the two dashboards by a common field.
 This field will play a role as a filter in the second dashboard and a measured category in the first dashboard.

-2. Open the dashboard you want to link and open the visualization you want to add a link in in the _Visualization Editor_.
+2. After preparing the dashboard you are linking to, open the main dashboard where you want to add the link.
+Select the visualization, on which you want the link symbol to appear and open it in the _Visualization Editor_.

-3. After choosing to add a new link in *Setting*, the _New Link_ dialog opens:
+3. Go to *Settings* and select the _+_ in _Links_ to open the _New Link_ dialog:

   <img src="images/new-link-dialog.png" alt="Dashboard linking sample" width="80%"/>